Diversity in NT Independent Schools

 - George Otero (2017)

-The four Indigenous Independent Community Schools (IICS) in the Northern Territory provide demonstrable evidence of Aboriginal Australians commitment towards quality education.
+The four Aboriginal Independent Community Schools (IICS) in the Northern Territory provide demonstrable evidence of Aboriginal Australians' commitment towards quality education.
 These schools are located in remote and very remote communities throughout the Northern Territory.
 They include Pickertaramoor, on Melville Island, Alice Springs, West Arnhem Land, Yulara, Docker River and Imanpa.

-The Indigenous Independent Community Schools in the Northern Territory are:
+The Aboriginal Independent Community Schools in the Northern Territory are:

 Non-denominational Christian Schools